Webster’s defines “Poise” as “…a state of balance or equilibrium; stability.”

 Poise is a fluid, dynamic state of balance and coordination in movement.
 Our bodies were originally designed in Paleo time for poised, balanced and coordinated movement.

 Anthropologist Dr Raymond Dart describes poise as: “…using muscle balance and coordination…and timing, as well as gravity, to optimum advantage.

 Integration of these elements results in…performance which is easy, graceful, satisfying and effective.”

 US Olympic gymnast Jordyn Wieber displays poised, balanced motion in this photo taken at the 2012 London Olympics.

-Habitual movements and stress responses keep our muscles tensed and shortened, and cause our body to release stress hormones that put us in continual “fight/ fight” mode.
+Habitual movements and stress responses keep our muscles tensed and shortened, and cause our body to release stress hormones that put us in a continual “fight / fight” mode.

-With MAT practices, we learn to become aware of our bodies and to mindfully recognize and change stress responses and habitual behaviors related to pain, addiction and co-occuring disorders such as depression, trauma and eating disorders.
+With MAT practices, we learn to become aware of our bodies and to mindfully recognize and change stress responses and habitual behaviors that increases stress and pain reactivity.

 Regular MAT practice restores muscular/skeletal balance and coordination – and helps us “unlearn” habits of tension in basic movements such as standing, sitting, and using a computer.

-Note: MAT is not medical treatment or therapy; it is a complementary, educational health & wellness practice.
+Note: MAT is not medical treatment or therapy; it is an educational health and wellness practice.

 Photograph of Jordyn Wieber courtesy of Jordyn Wieber and Facebook.